About my journey and education

 Many of my regular clients started getting pregnant, and I wanted more education so that I could keep them safe as well as be effective in relieving their pain and discomfort.
 So I took a Pre-Natal Massage Certification course with Kate Jordan, and her teachings of myofascial release and Strain Counter Strain has transformed my work with everyone that I work with since then, whether they are pregnant or not!
 And now that I have experienced the wonders and challenges of pregnancy, birth and postpartum, I feel even more passionate about working with this population!

-My own journey with fertility and reproductive health I have loved working with pregnant women so much that I want to help women beyond pregnancy with post-partum suppport, and fertility and reproductive issues.
-And this led me to apprentice with Naomi Love, a Mayan Abdominal Massage practitioner who is teaching me how to weave Wise Womb Massage with Taoist energy healing, shamanic journeying, and plant medicine into the work that I do… it is so magical and powerful!
+My own journey with fertility and reproductive health lead me to seek out bodywork to support my own reproductive health.
+And this led me to apprentice with Naomi Love, a Mayan Abdominal Massage practitioner who taught me how to weave Wise Womb Massage with Taoist energy healing, shamanic journeying, and plant medicine into the work that I do.
+This work is incredibly powerful, especially for women who are trying to conceive or dealing with infertility as well as during pregnancy.
+And I believe this healing work supported me to give birth to a beautiful healthy baby girl at age 41.

-Throughout my life, I have benefited from Life Coaching, and I had the honor or studying with Laura Wieck, which helps you to learn the language that your body speaks.
+Throughout my life, I have benefited from Life Coaching, and I had the honor or studying BodyMind Coaching with Laura Wieck.
+This work helps you to learn the language that your body speaks.
 We look at habits and patterns that are keeping you stuck, and use your physiology and intuition of the body to establish new neural pathways that help you feel aligned, energized, and at peace.
-I am continuing to study Life Coaching and completed my certification in Life Coaching through the Certified Life Coach Institute in 2020.
+I also completed my certification in Life Coaching through the Certified Life Coach Institute in 2020.

-I have also had the honor of teaching the next generation of massage therapists, and have taught at the Boulder Massage Therapy Institute, as well as SOMA Institute in Chicago, and the Asheville Center for Massage and Natural Health and I look forward to teaching again someday soon.
+I have also had the honor of teaching the next generation of massage therapists, and have taught at the Boulder Massage Therapy Institute, as well as SOMA Institute of Chicago, and the Asheville Center for Massage and Natural Health and I am currently a teaching assistant with the Hakomi Informed Somatic Coaching program.

-Don’t worry if none of this makes any sense to you.
-If you feel that you would like to work with me and you are not sure which modality would help you, schedule a free discovery call, and we can talk about what modalities would best serve you.
+If you feel inspired to work with me and you are not sure which offering would serve you, schedule a free discovery call, and we can explore together.

-When I’m not doing bodywork or coaching, I can be found in nature, hiking, camping, dancing, or singing, and I love to have adventures in the mountains of colorado with my husband and our almost four year old daughter.
+When I’m not doing bodywork or coaching, I can often be found in nature, hiking, dancing, or singing, and I love to have adventures in the mountains of Colorado with my husband and our six year old daughter.